What is kataphatic theology?

 Where art meets the practice

 David Henrie's reflection on faith and film is a contemporary statement of the kataphatic instinct in artistic practice: the made image as a vehicle of devotion rather than a substitute for it.
 The Catholic and Orthodox traditions have always treated the visual arts this way, and the suspicion of images in the iconoclast and most Protestant traditions is precisely a worry that the kataphatic discipline, untethered from the apophatic check, slides into idolatry.
 Whether it does depends on the practitioner, not on the form.
-The same argument runs through the music-and-poetry side of the kataphatic spectrum — kīrtan, qawwālī, Gregorian chant, Bach's St Matthew Passion — each a sustained affirmative practice that the contemplative traditions have treated as serious spiritual work.
+The same argument runs through the music-and-poetry side of the kataphatic spectrum, kīrtan, qawwālī, Gregorian chant, Bach's St Matthew Passion, each a sustained affirmative practice the contemplative traditions have treated as serious spiritual work.